aadityajoshi205/NOSQL_Project_extension/README_2.md

 d.
 UNDO:
 - Pops the last tuple in the key's stack (if available).
 - Reverts to the previous version of the key (or removes if none).

+## Synchronization Features

+### 1. MERGE (Unidirectional)
+- One RAM merges from another RAM.
+- Transfers: a) all new keys and b) all latest values (based on timestamp).
+- Only RAM is updated, databases remain unchanged.

+### 2. FULL SYNC
+- Merges all RAMs together.
+- Latest data for each key is propagated across all RAMs.
+- Non-reversible operation.
+- No database update.

+### 3. SYNC
+- RAM → Database synchronization.
+- Uses multi-threading, with one thread per database.
+- Retrieves only the latest version of each key from RAM.
+- Ideal for large datasets; non-threaded mode available for small data.
+- Uses concurrency to save time.

+## Transaction Management
+### COMMIT
+- Writes all staged RAM changes to disk (databases).
+- Empties the RAM (RAM → disk).

+### ROLLBACK
+- Empties the RAM without writing to disk.
+- Discards all changes since last commit.
+- Irreversible operation.

+## Extensibility
+- Add any number of databases.
+- Just include the appropriate connector.
+- Register database name in the databases[] list in the main program.

+## Operation Logs
+Each database maintains an oplog (operation log) that:
+- Records every SET, DELETE, and UNDO operation.
+- Tracks timestamp and value of each change.
+- Allows user to review change history after each input.

+## Technical Highlights:
+- Designed with multithreaded architecture for high performance.
+- RAM layer enables: a) Efficient change tracking, b) Quick rollbacks and c) Seamless merge and sync
+- Undo stack model facilitates per-key operation history.

 ## Flowchart of the design of the system: